Quadratic Motion Polynomials With Irregular Factorizations: Preliminaries

 and

-The inversion of an element \(a\) by a sphere \(s\) is given by \(s a\rv s\), commonly known as the sandwich product.
-Note that we do not require \(s\rv{s} = \pm 1\), mostly for ease of notation in the context of motion polynomials.
-Since we do not care about normalization, a projective viewpoint is often more natural and we will often consider spheres and other geometric entities as points of the projective space \(\P(\CGA)\) over~\CGA.
-If \(a \in \CGA\) then we denote the corresponding point in \(\P(\CGA)\) by \([a]\).
+The inversion of an element \([a]\) by a sphere \(s\) is given by \([s a \tilde{s}]\), commonly known as the sandwich product.
+As already mentioned, using equivalence classes is beneficial in the context of motion polynomials.
+In this viewpoint we loose the weight and orientation of objects but gain ease of use for polynomial computations.
+Instead of the sphere \(s\) we could equally well use \([s]\).
+Hence we also do not require the normalization \(s\tilde{s} = \pm 1\).

 Later we will study conformal motions, that is, continuous sets of displacements parameterized by rational functions (or polynomials in the projective setting).
-Since composition with a fixed sphere inversion is irrelevant in this context, we restrict to the even sub-algebra \CGAp of \CGA.
+Since composition with a fixed sphere inversion is irrelevant in this context, we restrict to the even sub-algebra \ensuremath{\mathrm{CGA}_+} of \ensuremath{\mathrm{CGA}}.
 It corresponds to the composition of an \emph{even} number of sphere inversions.

-An element \([a] \in \P(\CGAp)\) describes a conformal displacement if and only if \(a\rv a\), \(\rv a a \in\R \setminus \{0\}\).
-Elements \([a] \in \P(\CGAp)\) fulfilling the condition \(a\rv a = \rv a a \in\R\) lie on an algebraic variety defined by it, called the \emph{Study variety} \(\SV\) of conformal kinematics \cite{kalkan22}.
+An element \([a] \in \mathbb{P}(\ensuremath{\mathrm{CGA}_+})\) describes a conformal displacement if and only if \(a\tilde a\), \(\tilde a a \in\mathbb{R} \setminus \{0\}\).
+Elements \([a] \in \mathbb{P}(\ensuremath{\mathrm{CGA}_+})\) fulfilling the condition \(a\tilde a = \tilde a a \in\mathbb{R}\) lie on an algebraic variety defined by it, called the \emph{Study variety} \(\ensuremath{\mathcal{S}}\) of conformal kinematics \cite{kalkan22}.

-Following a suggestion by N.~Wildberger \cite{DivineProportions}, we call \(a\rv a\) the quadrance of \(a\) if \(a\rv a \in \R\).
+Following a suggestion by N.~Wildberger \cite{DivineProportions}, we call \(a\tilde a\) the quadrance of \(a\) if \(a\tilde a \in \mathbb{R}\).
 Sometimes this is also called the norm of \(a\), but since it is rather a squared norm we chose the former name to avoid confusion.
-Note that we do not have to distinguish a left and right quadrance \(a\rv a\), \(\rv a a\) since both values coincide.
+Note that we do not have to distinguish a left and right quadrance \(a\tilde a\), \(\tilde a a\) since both values coincide.

+To describe smooth motions we can use the typical approach of taking the rotor exponential.
+Let \(B\in\ensuremath{\mathrm{CGA}}\) be a 2-blade.
+The motion described by this blade and parametrized by a time \(u\) is then given by sandwiching with the exponential \(e^{uB/2}\).
+Using the fact that we can rewrite the exponential \(e^{uB/2}\), as a linear polynomial function \(t - a\) via an appropriate choice of the following reparametrizations.